rajas1998/yinsh-ai-bot/README.md

 1. Changes in minimax

-a.
-We implemented minimax with alpha beta pruning.
+* We implemented minimax with alpha beta pruning.
 Sorting the internal nodes and expanding them in this order helped us prune many parts provably.
 We used our evaluation function to evaluate all our children, sorted them according to this value, and descended to the children in this order.
-b.
-We also hashed the entire board using Zobrist hashing.
+* We also hashed the entire board using Zobrist hashing.
 This helped us evaluate the board fast over successive searches of Iterative deepening as it was faster to look up the hash table than to evaluate the board.
 This would also work as a transposition table, but we didn’t see much improvement as the number of duplicate nodes at a certain level were low.
-c.
-We added two killer moves at each depth, which when applicable would lead to faster pruning.
+* We added two killer moves at each depth, which when applicable would lead to faster pruning.
-d.
-We also used iterative deepening.
+* We also used iterative deepening.
 We started from a depth of 2, and calculated the time that minimax run at that depth took.
 The time taken at the successive depth would increase by a factor of the branching factor, and we approximated the branching factor using the number of rings as an indicator.
 We multiplied the